 It can be alarming to read through your product labels and come across ingredients that you've never heard of, let alone know what purpose they serve—or worse, what side effects they might have.
 But should you be wary of all polysyllabic ingredients just because you aren't sure how to pronounce them?
 Take triethanolamine, for instance.
 In an effort to be more aware of what you're putting on your skin, you might have come across this ingredient in your products and want to know more.

 But you won't find it on any "best of" lists of skin ingredients, nor will you see it very high on the lists of beauty watchdog websites as an ingredient to be completely avoided, which makes it all the more mysterious.
 So we turned to Neal Schultz, MD, a board-certified dermatologist, and Perry Romanowski, an independent cosmetic chemist and founder of The Beauty Brains, to explain more about it.
-Here's what you should know about triethanolamine and whether or not it's safe to have in your skincare and cosmetics products.
+Here's what you should know about triethanolamine in skincare and whether or not it's safe to have in your skincare and cosmetics products.

 Type of ingredient: Emulsifier and pH adjuster

 Main benefits: Stabilizes, balances a product's pH, and thickens the formula.

 Who should use it: In general, anyone who does not have an allergy to it.

 How often can you use it: As long as it's delivered from a standard cosmetic product and does not cause irritation, products with triethanolamine are considered safe to use on a daily basis by both Romanowski and Schultz.

 Works well with: As a pH adjuster, triethanolamine works particularly well with acidic materials, Romanowski adds.